What Have St John Volunteers Been Doing During the Pandemic?

 St John Ambulance is the largest and most comprehensive provider of First Aid and Event Health Services (EHS) in Australia.
 Each year, St John services an array of different events – big and small – for their First Aid requirements.
 Increasingly, for major and high risk events, this includes setting up a Medical Assistance Team (MAT) which is a temporary onsite field hospital staffed with a scalable team of Health Professionals and support staff who triage and treat the widest variety and highest acuity medical emergencies.
 That’s why when Melbourne Health engaged us to set-up an Urgent Care Clinic (UCC) at the Melbourne Showgrounds for residents in the public housing towers in Flemington and North Melbourne, we were very quick to respond.
 In fact, almost immediately, our volunteers sprang into action and within 36 hours of the first point of contact from Melbourne Health, the fully equipped UCC was up and running.

 The 28-bed UCC comprised of consultations rooms, resuscitation bays and High Dependency Unit (HDU) bays.
 In order to keep patients and staff safe, if a COVID-19 positive patient presented, they would be isolated in a separate area, named the ‘hot zone’.
 Although the intent of the clinic wasn’t to treat a critically ill patient, if the patient was to deteriorate whilst present, they would immediately be moved to the resuscitation bay, which allows them to be placed on life-support or ventilators.
-More than 35 of our volunteers worked on the ground each day to set up the clinic and provide care to patients.
+48 of our volunteers worked on the ground each day to set up the clinic and provide care to patients.
 To facilitate this deployment, 8 truckloads of equipment was brought in, comprising stretchers, cardiac monitors, ventilators, oxygen units and other medical supplies.
 It was clear to Melbourne Health and DHHS that St John is the only organisation with this rapid capability to both deploy, set up and staff such a unique facility.

 The quick set up of the Urgent Care Clinic solidified not only our capabilities to act in a State Health Emergency, but our volunteers’ continued commitment to the service of humanity.